Sydney River McDonald's murders

-The Sydney River McDonald's murders was a shooting spree and armed robbery that occurred on May 7, 1992, at a McDonald's restaurant in Sydney River, Nova Scotia, Canada.
+The Sydney River McDonald's murders was a mass shooting and armed robbery that occurred on May 7, 1992, at a McDonald's restaurant in Sydney River, Nova Scotia, Canada.

 The shooting and robbery left three people dead.
 The deceased victims were Neil Burroughs Jr., Jimmy Fagen, and Donna Warren.
 Arlene MacNeil survived her injuries, but was left permanently disabled.
 The shooters stole over $2,000 CAD from the restaurant's safe.

 The early morning robbery and shooting was committed by three young men, with one of them, Derek Wood, working for the McDonald's restaurant.
 They were arrested about a week later and all were convicted by the end of 1993 in separate trials.
 Today both Freeman Daniel MacNeil and Darren Muise are out on parole while Wood remains incarcerated.

 Background

 Victims

 Neil Burroughs Jr., aged 29, was a maintenance worker that served at McDonald's restaurants in Industrial Cape Breton.
 He lived in Glace Bay with his wife and son.
 He was originally from the Cape Breton town of Dominion.

 James "Jimmy" Fagan, aged 27, was a janitor from Sydney.
 He was arriving for his 1:00 a.m. shift when he was shot.

 Donna Warren, aged 22, from North Sydney.
 She was the swing manager that night.
 She was a law student.
 She was the only one working that night that knew the combination to the safe where the money was stored.